artonge/FLAP/README.md

 sudo -E flapctl start
 ```

-_For now `sudo` is required to allow the manipulation of containers data.
-Any proposition to get rid of would be appreciated._
+_For now `sudo` is required to ease the manipulation of containers data.
+Any proposition to get rid of it would be appreciated._

 To start a single service you can run: